 Developing the flavors of this one pot chili con carne recipe.

 One pot cooking develops flavor from the layers of cooking.
 Each one adds something a bit more special to the dish until you end up with a meal that is sure to please.
-Check out my one pot jambalaya recipes for a full bodied dish.
+Check out my spicy Mexican rice and one pot jambalaya recipes for other full bodied dishes.

 I started by heating some olive oil in a deep sided sauté pan over medium high heat.
 I allowed them to brown a bit but not cook too much.

 Once the onions had started to caramelize a bit, I stirred in the garlic and then added my chunks of beef.
 No ground beef in this chili!

 Once the beef has started to brown, I added some arrowroot flour to help thicken the sauce as it cooks and browns. (arrowroot keeps the recipe gluten free but normal flour is also fine if this is not an issue for you.)

 The sauce gets its start with canned, diced tomatoes and tomato juice as well as chili habanero hot sauce, cumin, dried oregano and some sea salt and cracked black pepper.